 13. Turn on Reduce Motion

 Reduce Motion decreases the user interface effects.
-There’s really not much details on it, but it aids in improving battery life in your iPhone running iOS 13., and it makes sense
+There’s really not much details on it, but it aids in improving iOS 15 battery life, and it makes sense

 Turning reduced motion on makes UI effects less flashy.

 - Locate the switch next to Reduced Motion and switch it on.

 14. Delete Unused Apps and Use Safari More